Welcome to Eccleshall Parish Council

 Housing developments in recent years have helped to maintain the town’s vibrant community.
 Eccleshall is a well preserved market town with a large number of listed and architecturally significant buildings in the High Street.
 It is easily accessible and yet retains a charm that many other small towns have lost.

-There are the usual groups within the community including an indoor bowls club, Women’s Institute, Wives, Allotments and Historical Society as well as The Ecclian Society – volunteers who organise baskets of flowers in the High Street and Christmas trees.
+There are the usual groups within the community including an indoor bowls club, Women’s Institute, Allotments and Historical Society as well as The Ecclian Society – volunteers who organise baskets of flowers in the High Street and Christmas trees.
 Eccleshall also has a Football Club, Tennis Club, Rugby Club and Cricket Club.

 The town has excellent facilities, including doctors, library, primary school, opticians, retail outlets, restaurants, take-aways and 7 public houses, most of which serve food.
 The Community Centre is well used and hosts a variety of activities.
 Part of the building is used by Springfields Pre-School.

 You can view our agendas and minutes for parish council meetings.

 You can find contact details for our clerk and councillors.

 Read about local services and support.